SARS-CoV-2 Delta variant: "Delta plus" variant

 Delta with K417N originally corresponded to lineages AY.1 and AY.2, subsequently also lineage AY.3, and has been nicknamed "Delta plus" or "Nepal variant".
 It has the K417N mutation, which is also present in the Beta variant.
 The exchange at position 417 is a lysine-to-asparagine substitution.

 As of mid-October 2021, the AY.3 variant accounted for a cumulative prevalence of approximately 5% in the United States, and 2% worldwide.
 In mid-October the AY.4.2 Delta sublineage was expanding in England, and being monitored and assessed.
 It contains mutations A222V and Y145H in its spike protein, not considered of particular concern.
 It has been suggested that AY.4.2 might be 10-15% more transmissible than the original Delta variant.
-Mid-October 2021, AY.4.2 accounted for an estimated 10% of cases, and has led to an additional growth rate rising to about 1% (10% of 10%) per generational time of five days or so.
+As of mid-October 2021, AY.4.2 accounted for an estimated 10% of cases, and has led to an additional growth rate rising to about 1% (10% of 10%) per generational time of five days or so.
 This additional growth rate would grow with increasing prevalence.
 Without AY.4.2 and no other changes, the number of cases in the UK would have been about 10% lower.
 AY.4.2 grows about 15% faster per week.
 In the UK it was reclassified as a "variant under investigation" (but not "of concern") in late October 2021.
 In Denmark, after a drop in AY.4.2 cases, a new fast surge was detected and monitored, but was not yet considered a cause of concern.

 Symptoms

-The most common symptoms may have changed from the most common symptoms previously associated with standard COVID-19.
-Infected people may mistake the symptoms for a bad cold and not realize they need to isolate.
-Common symptoms reported have been headaches, sore throat, a runny nose or a fever.
-In the United Kingdom, when the Delta variant accounted for 91 percent of new cases, one study found that the most reported symptoms were headache, sore throat, and runny nose.
+Overall, the symptoms of infection with the Delta variant are comparable to those of other SARS-CoV-2 variants.
+Common symptoms include fever, dry cough, weakness, coughing with sputum, headache, shortness of breath (dyspnea), and aching muscle pain.
+Most people report the first symptoms to be a partial loss of sensation in part of one's body (hypoesthesia) or loss of the sense of smell and taste.
+In severe cases, dyspnea and low oxygen levels in the blood (hypoxemia) develop about one week after the onset of symptoms, while others quickly develop acute respiratory distress syndrome, septic shock, metabolic acidosis, coagulation dysfunction, and multiple organ failure.